chipaca/goctest/README.md

     Lastly, the ‘--’ flag tells goctest to stop looking at its arguments and get on with it.

-    go help arguments and flags are as per usual (or you can 'goctest -- -h'):
+    go help arguments and flags are as per usual (or you can ‘goctest -- -h’):
     [build/test flags] [packages] [build/test flags & test binary flags]
-    Run 'go help test' and 'go help testflag' for details.
+    Run ‘go help test’ and ‘go help testflag’ for details.

 ## What happened to the Python version?